 CIGC in the News View Blog

-Women who have fibroids often have difficulty with heavy bleeding, pelvic pain, difficulty going to the bathroom and depending on their location, many experience infertility or miscarriages.
-When a large number of people have a complex medical condition, it is common that there will be misconceptions about what treatments are most effective.
-Cost, effectiveness, and risks to fertility are all important elements to understand before choosing a treatment from the array of options.
+Women who have fibroids often have difficulty with heavy bleeding, pelvic pain, going to the bathroom and depending on their location, many experience infertility or miscarriages.
+When a large number of people have a complex medical condition, it is common that there will be misconceptions about what treatments are effective.
+Cost, efficacy, and risks to fertility are all important elements to understand before choosing from the array of treatment options.

-Discover the top five myths about fibroid removal, including watching and waiting, alternative treatments, leaving small fibroids behind and more.Learn More
+Learn the top five myths about fibroid removal, including watching and waiting, alternative treatments, leaving small fibroids behind & more.Learn More

 Despite advancements in gynecological surgical techniques, a large number of women are still subjected to open procedures for hysterectomy or myomectomy.
 This is often the result of surgeons’ lack of laparoscopic training and experience with complex conditions like large fibroids or extensive endometriosis.
 Patients need to understand that it is not the extent of the condition, but the skill of the specialist.Learn More